 Of equity instruments designated as measured at fair value through other comprehensive income and financial assets measured at fair value through profit or loss, the fair value of listed equity instruments is determined using a quoted market price at an exchange.
 The fair value of equity securities with no active market is measured mainly by using the comparable company valuation method or other appropriate valuation methods.
-Price book-value ratio (PBR) of a comparable company is used as a significant unobservable input in the fair value measurement of the equity securities with no active market.
-The fair value increases (decreases) as the PBR of a comparable company rises (declines).
+Earnings Before Interest and Taxes (EBIT) ratio of a comparable company is used as a significant unobservable input in the fair value measurement of the equity securities with no active market.